impagina/htdocs-grav-pages/README.md

 - check that all the images can be used!
   - mail sent to martin
 - use spectre css cards for the news: https://picturepan2.github.io/spectre/components/cards.html
+- find how to allow the sync script to be an exception in the grav's `.htaccess` security section. currently, i've removed the `.php` filese from the exceptions. (which is not a big issue, since there are no other php files in there)